As the war on Gaza rages on, have human rights declarations been buried under the rubble?

 “I was fully engaged in the course and loved every second of it.
 By educating ourselves about our rights and protections under international law and persevering despite every attempt to thwart us and derail our studies, we were practising the most powerful form of resistance.”
 She describes the details of the course in her memoir written with Dena Takruri called They called me a lioness (2022).

-At the age of 11, Tamimi drew attention when tried to intervene during her mother’s arrest in August 2012 and three years later in 2015 during her brother’s arrest by Israeli soldiers.
+At the age of 11, Tamimi drew attention when she tried to intervene during her mother’s arrest in August 2012 and three years later in 2015 during her brother’s arrest by Israeli soldiers.
 She was arrested in December 2017 and jailed for eight months for assaulting an Israeli soldier.

 In December 2016, the United States refused to give Tamimi a visa to participate in the tour “No Child Behind Bars/Living Resistance”.
 Tamimi was arrested again on November 3 but released on November 29 as part of an agreement for the release of hostages captured by Hamas on October 7.